-A few weeks prior to my trip home I was browsing the internet and came across Tim Burton's new 'Art of Tim Burton' book on his official website and knew immediately that I must own it one day!
-The only place that it was available from in the UK was Forbidden Planet which I had all but forgotten about until Pyf called over to a section of the shop and pointed at something on a shelf which made my heart skip a beat, he lifted it off the shelf and placed it in my hands and the rest was history.
-I put back the two books I had previously picked up, paid and walked out happily with my new gigantic heavy book of Tim Burton magic.
+A few weeks prior to this I came across the new 'Art of Tim Burton' book whilst browsing online and immediately knew that I had to get my hands on a copy someday but the only store to stock them in the UK was Forbidden Planet which I had all but forgotten about until my other half waved me over to a corner of the shop and pointed at something high up on a shelf which made my heart skip a beat!
+He lifted it down, placed it in my hands, I ran to the counter, paid, and walked out with my new book of Tim Burton magic.

-I got the standard edition because no matter how much I love Tim Burton we weren't about to fork out £190 for the Deluxe Edition which is primarily exactly the same as the standard edition apart from the fact that it's hand signed by Tim Burton himself and you get a signed and numbered lithograph.
+I ended up buying the standard edition because no matter how much I love Tim Burton I wasn't prepared to blow £190 on the Deluxe Edition which was basically exactly the same apart from the fact that it's hand signed by Tim Burton.

 I adore the look and style of the book, it has a fabric cover which does attract all kinds of fluff, and in my case cat hair, but a lint roller does the job (first time I ever lint rolled a book!)
 I love the swirly black and white inside page, almost like an optical illusion, so very Tim Burton-esque! ♥

-I'm guessing this is a sketch of a character from the ever so cute film '9', about rag dolls in a post-apocalyptic world that must save humankind.
-This is definitely one of my favourite sketches from the book.
+I'm guessing this is a sketch of a character from '9', a film about rag dolls in a post-apocalyptic world that must save humankind.

 I'm also guessing this is an alternate character design for Sally from The Nightmare Before Christmas, it would have been awesome if Sally's dress was like this in the film but then she wouldn't look so innocent!